AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 - Christian s194255 implementing the model in pytorch lightning.
 Evidently.
 - Malthe s194257 was in charge of making developing the testing framework and writing tests.
 Training code.
 Hydra configuration.

-In general each of us had their hands dirty with a lot of different things, so it is impossible to dedicate tasks explicitly to any person.
+In general, each of us had their hands dirty with a lot of different things, so it is impossible to dedicate tasks explicitly to any person.